When owners see large amounts of mucus in their dog’s poop, they often think the worst.

-Expelling mucus is one of the observable processes a dog’s body goes through after a prolonged period on medication, especially when those medications have been given at high doses.
+Expelling mucus is one of the observable processes a dog’s body goes through after a prolonged period on heavy medication.

 What is mucus in dog’s poop?

-But at certain times you may see an abnormally large amount of mucus.
+But at certain times there may be an abnormally large amount of mucus.
 Some owners describe slime on dog poop or say the dog poop looks like jelly.
-For my pup it looked like what you blow out of your nose when you have a cold.
-I know, gross.
-I thought it could be dead white blood cells and at the time, before I knew better, I worried my dog might have a gut infection.

 The poop test

 We did a fecal float or “poop test” searching for parasites.
 There were no worms.

 There were bacteria.
 But, as one vet remarked at the time: what does the presence of bacteria in dog poop really tell you?
 Dogs’ guts are brimming with bacteria.
 (So are their mouths, for that matter.)
 Pathogenic species of bacteria including E. coli, Clostridium perfringens and Salmonella are regularly found in the intestines of healthy dogs.
 The vet actually said testing for bacteria in dog poop is useless as a diagnostic too.

 There’s another problem with testing for bacteria in dog poop: once you find something that is potentially problematic, the temptation is to “do something” about it.
 And no drug known to man is without side effects or unintended consequences.
 The moment you medicate with antibiotics in an effort to kill off one bacteria, you enter a world of pain.